 Thank you.

-I speak to them every day, they're in agony.
+I speak to them every day.

-The hostages are in agony, and we want to get them all out.
+And we want to get them all out.

 We're working now on another deal that we hope will succeed.

-I mean, they should have no choice, and the president put forward a vision, a bold vision, which we discussed as well, including the uh countries that might uh be amenable and are menable to accepting Palestinians of their free choice if they choose to go there, and I think that's the second thing that we discussed.
+And the President put forward a vision, a bold vision, which we discussed as well, including the countries that might be amenable and are amenable to accepting Palestinians of their free choice if they choose to go there.

-Uh but the hostages came right on top.
+But the hostages came right on top.

-Uh we also discussed the situation uh in Syria.
+We also discussed the situation in Syria.

-The president has a relationship with the leader of Turkey.
+The President has a relationship with the leader of Turkey.

-We discussed how we can avoid this conflict uh in a variety of ways, and uh I think we can't have a better interlocutor than the president of the United States for this purpose.
+in a variety of ways and I think we can't have a better interlocutor than the President of the United States for this purpose.

 And of course we also discussed Iran.

-Look, we're both united in the uh goal that Iran does not ever be like nuclear weapons, if it can be done diplomatically in a full way the way it was done in Libya.
+Look, we're both united in the goal that Iran does not ever get nuclear weapons.

-Uh but whatever happens, we have to make sure that Iran does not have nuclear weapons.
+But whatever happens, we have to make sure that Iran does not have nuclear weapons.

 That's the end of my speech.

-And the obvious is not something that I want to be involved with, or frankly, that Israel wants to be involved with if they can avoid it, so we're gonna see if we can avoid it.
+And the obvious is not something that I want to be involved with or, frankly, that Israel wants to be involved with if they can avoid it.

-We hope we hope that's going to happen.
+We hope that's going to happen.

-Uh and we had just a lot of good talks on a lot of things.
+And we had just a lot of good talks on a lot of things.

 I appreciate very much what you said about the tariffs.